 Several properties between the Downs and the NM 599 / I-25 Interchange are used for open yard commercial and RV or mobile home parks.

-Sunrise Springs: Sunrise Springs has a Master Plan and has lodging, restaurant, and retreat facility.
+Ojo Santa Fe: Sunrise Springs has a Master Plan and has lodging, restaurant, and retreat facility.
 The property has extensive gardens and water features and in the past has provided gallery space.

 MCT: MCT has a Master Plan and is a commercial waste management facility that sorts and temporarily stores construction site waste and maintains a fleet of trucks and storage/collection containers on site.